 Original documents in foreign languages from non-EU countries have to be confirmed by the appropriate Polish embassy or consulate as having being prepared in accordance with the law prevailing in the country of the parent entity.

-The basis of a civil partnership is regulated in the Civil Code of 23rd April 1964 in Art.
+The basis of a civil partnership in Poland is regulated in the Civil Code of 23rd April 1964 in Art.
 860 and subsequent.
 By a deed of partnership the partners shall undertake to promote the attainment of a common economic objective by acting in a specific manner and in particular, by making contributions.
 The most important is that the deed of partnership shall be made in writing.
 The partners shall bear joint and several liabilities for the partnership's obligations.
 International agreements on reciprocity should be in place.
 Otherwise, a foreign investor is required to present a certificate issued by the competent Polish representation abroad, stating that, in accordance with the principle of reciprocity, Polish entrepreneurs are permitted to conduct business activity in the country in which the investor has permanent residency or a registered office.
 The partners pay Personal Income Tax (PIT).

 Representative offices may only carry out activities relating to advertising and promotion of the foreign person.
 In order to establish a representative office an entry is required into the register of representative offices kept by a relevant ministry.
 In addition, a representative office is not a self-balancing unit.
 Any division of property by the entrepreneur, if effected, is of purely technical and organizational nature.

-A representative office is obliged to:
+A representative office in Poland is obliged to:

 Up to the time the National Court Register is set up, branch offices are subject to registration in the Register of Entrepreneurs kept by the district courts.
 In principle, a branch may be established on the condition of reciprocity between Poland and the country of origin of the foreign entity establishing the branch office.

-In accordance with the definition a registered partnership shall be a partnership which conducts an enterprise under its own name and is not any other commercial company.
+In accordance with the definition a registered partnership in Poland shall be a partnership which conducts an enterprise under its own name and is not any other commercial company.
 Such a partnership does not possess a legal personality, though it may act on in its own behalf, and has its own assets and debts.
 Every partner shall be liable for obligations of the partnership without limits, with all his assets jointly and severally with the remaining partners.
 In order to be effective, a deed of partnership must be executed in writing, whereupon the partnership should be entered into the National Court Register.

 The Code introduces two categories of partnerships unknown under the Commercial Code of 1934.
 The first one is a professional partnership designed for individuals performing regulated professions and rendering their services as a partnership by running an enterprise under its own business name.
 This partnership has no legal personality.
 Professional partnership is available for investors wishing to conduct economic activities defined as "free professions".
 Partners in this partnership may be persons authorized to practice the following professions: attorney, pharmacist, architect, expert, auditor, insurance broker, tax consultant, accountant, physician, dental surgeon, veterinary surgeon, notary, nurse, midwife, legal counsel, patent agent, property valuer and sworn translator.
 The deed of this partnership shall be made in writing.
 A partner shall not bear liability for partnership's obligations which arise in relation to the practicing of liberal profession by the remaining partners within the partnerships, as well as for partnership's obligations resulting from the actions or default of persons employed by the partnership, such persons being subordinate to another person.
 The partnership should be entered into the National Court Register.
 The company is created upon its entry in the register.
 International agreements on reciprocity should be in place.
 Otherwise, a foreign investor is required to present a certificate issued by the competent Polish representation abroad, stating that, in accordance with the principle of reciprocity, Polish entrepreneurs are permitted to conduct business activity in the country in which the investor has permanent residency or a registered office.

-A limited partnership is a company, in which at least one partner is a general partner and has an unlimited liability towards the partnership's creditors (unlimited partner) and the liability of at least one other partner is limited (limited partner).
+A limited partnership in Poland is a company, in which at least one partner is a general partner and has an unlimited liability towards the partnership's creditors (unlimited partner) and the liability of at least one other partner is limited (limited partner).
 The limited partner is responsible for the company's liabilities only to the value of his capital contribution.
 The deed of this company shall be made in a notary form.
 The limited partnership comes into existing after entry into the National Court Register.